AL-SAFWAN/tms/README.md

 ## Key Components of the Architecture

-- **Entities/Models (`/models`):** These are the core business objects of our application.
+- **Entities/Models (`/models`):** These are the core business objects of my application.
 They represent the data and the business rules that govern that data.
-In our context, entities include `User`, `Ticket`, and `ActivityLog`.
+In context, entities include `User`, `Ticket`, and `ActivityLog`.

 - **Use Cases/Services (`/services`):** This layer contains the application-specific business rules.
 It orchestrates the flow of data to and from the entities and directs those entities to use their business rules to achieve the goals of the use cases.
 Examples include user registration, ticket creation, and processing of activity logs.

 - **Interface Adapters (`/api`, `/repositories`):**
-  - **Controllers/Routers (`/api`):** These act as the entry point for the external world into our application.
-They translate HTTP requests into calls to our use case services and then return the appropriate HTTP response.
+  - **Controllers/Routers (`/api`):** These act as the entry point for the external world into my application.
+They translate HTTP requests into calls to my use case services and then return the appropriate HTTP response.
   - **Repositories (`/repositories`):** Repositories abstract the logic required to access data sources.
-They make it easier to perform CRUD operations on our entities without exposing the business layers to the specifics of database access.
+They make it easier to perform CRUD operations on my entities without exposing the business layers to the specifics of database access.

 - **Frameworks and Drivers:**
   - **FastAPI:** Serves as the web framework, enabling the creation of RESTful endpoints.
-  - **SQLAlchemy:** Used as the ORM for interacting with the database, abstracted by our repository layer.
+  - **SQLAlchemy:** Used as the ORM for interacting with the database, abstracted by my repository layer.
   - **Pydantic:** Provides data validation and settings management through data parsing and serialization.

 ## Clean Architecture Benefits in TMS